ndanny/townsquare/README.md

 # Blood on the Clocktower Grimoire & Town Square

+### Danny's modifications

+- Added server logs

+#### Run the server locally

+- `npm install`
+- `cd server && NODE_ENV=development node index.js`
+- `npm run serve` # starts the Vue server

+After both servers are running, the WebSocket server will run on port 8081, the Vue frontend will run on 8082 (this is where you can access the application).

+### Original content

 > :warning: **This project is no longer actively maintained** and will only receive critical bug fixes. :warning:

 ![social](https://user-images.githubusercontent.com/325521/102897760-d1147b00-4468-11eb-9d7b-63a204bc9fc1.png)